immcantation/dowser/docs/topics/plotTrees.md

 scale
 :   width of branch length scale bar

-node_palette
-:   color palette for nodes
+palette

-tip_palette
-:   color palette for tips.
-Can supply a named vector for all tip states, or a palette named passed to ggplot2::scale_color_brewer
+:   color palette for tips and/or nodes.
+Can supply a named vector for all tip states, or a palette named passed to ggplot2::scale_color_brewer (e.g. "Dark2", "Paired", "Set1") or ggplot2::scale_color_distiller (e.g. RdYlBu) or

 base
 :   recursion base case (don't edit)